POSYDON-code/POSYDON/docs/_source/user-guides/web-application.rst

 2. **Open a account**

     To use the web application, you will need to create an account.
 This is a simple process that only requires a valid email address and why you want to use the Webapp.
-Once you have created an account, we will grant you access and you will be able to submit population synthesis simulations throught the web application.
+Once you have created an account, we will grant you access and you will be able to submit population synthesis simulations through the web application.

 3. **Navigation**